What Is Chai Tea?

 Chai has a long history as a beloved beverage.
-The name literally means "tea," from the Chinese word "cha."
 But chai wasn’t always associated with black tea, as it is today.
-The earliest versions of chai were made entirely of spices, and didn’t include any tea at all until British colonization of India.
+The earliest versions of chai were made entirely of spices, and it didn’t include any tea at all until British colonization of India.

-Today, chai tea can be found everywhere from authentic Indian restaurants to large-scale chain coffee shops.
+Today, chai tea can be found everywhere from authentic Indian restaurants to large chain coffee shops.